Dialogue:

 Where do I go if I am a visual or performing artist and want to develop my practice?

-The Bikuben Foundation does not enter into direct collaboration with individual artists in the performing and visual arts field - for example, on artistic development.
+The Bikuben Foundation does not enter direct collaboration with individual artists in the performing and visual arts field - for example, on artistic development.

 Can I collaborate with the Bikuben Foundation in other ways?

-Yes, you can.
+Yes.
 We work to stimulate political conversations about the importance of art and support knowledge sharing among artists and art institutions, theatres, organizations, curators and companies.

 We do this through campaigns, communication, events, reports, networks, method development and much more.